PriyanshK09/Advance-Web-Development-CSE222/README.md

 - **[Timer.js](Timer.js)** - JavaScript timing events allow you to execute code at specific time intervals.
 - **[setInterval.js](setInterval.js)** - The setInterval() method calls a function or evaluates an expression at specified intervals (in milliseconds).
 - **[SynchronousCallbackFunc.js](SynchronousCallbackFunc.js)** - A synchronous callback is blocking.
 It means that the program execution waits for the callback to be called and executed.
+- **[AsynchronousCallbackFunc.js](AsynchronousCallbackFunc.js)** - An asynchronous callback is non-blocking.
+It means that program execution doesn't wait for the callback to be called and executed.

 ---